sudar/github-ribbon/readme.md

 - You can choose between image based ribbons or CSS3 based ribbons.
 - You can choose whether to show the ribbon on the right side or on the left side.
+- You can choose whether the link has to open in a new tab or not.
 - You can choose any one of the 6 different colours that are available.
 - Configuration can be set either globally or on a post by post basic.